o3de/sig-graphics-audio/rfcs/AppleShaderConverterIntegration/AppleShaderConverterIntegration.md

 * Task 7 - Extend shader pipeline to hold two byte codes, one with the layout of the current system and another with the layout that uses root signature.

+Extra Notes

+- Pinged Apple for a ticket related to GPU capture being broken when captured with validaiton layer enabled
+- Pinged Apple for a ticket related to Shader debugging source in a gpu cpature
+- Pinged Apple for a ticket related to Argument Buffer's need to link directly to the resource within a gpu capture